[Analysis] Can Barbados PM forge climate-finance pact in Paris?

 Feeding the cynicism is the decision to remove debt relief as a central pillar of the proceedings.

-As recently as April, world leaders met in Washington to develop a common system for debt relief, which currently doesn't exist.
+As recently as April, the IMF, the World Bank and G20 leaders met in Washington to develop a common system for debt relief, which currently doesn't exist.

 These talks were expected to continue in Paris, but critics say the topic has all but been relegated to the background.